 When people think of candy, images of rich chocolate, creamy caramel, and mountains of sugar quickly come to mind.
 Chances are when you think candy, you think sugar high.

 When Mexicans think candy, sugar is the last thing on their mind.

 Mexicans love their candy.
-Proof of this are the large warehouse type candy stores throughout the city and the traditional candy filled pinatas.
+Proof of this is the large warehouse type candy stores throughout the city and the traditional candy-filled pinatas.
 But Mexican candy is different.
 Mexican candy is salty.